neerajmasai/pm-agent/README.md

-# GitHub PM Agent for Claude Code
+# GitHub Project Management Skills for Claude Code

 A set of 8 Claude Code skills that turn Claude into a project manager for **any GitHub Projects V2** board.
 Manage sprints, run standups, track risks, plan roadmaps, and more — all from your terminal.